SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 SwitchHosts is the best choice if you need a free, cross-platform solution and don't mind a basic UI and manual DNS flushing.
 It's perfect for developers who work across multiple operating systems or prefer open-source software.

-Locahl is the best choice if you're on macOS and want a polished, native experience with automatic DNS flush, automatic backups, and better multi-environment management.
-The one-time β¬9.99 price is reasonable for the convenience and macOS-specific features it provides.
+Locahl is the best choice if you want a polished desktop experience with automatic DNS flush, automatic backups, and better multi-environment management on Windows, macOS, or Linux.
+The one-time €9.99 price is reasonable for the convenience.

-For most macOS developers who want the best experience, Locahl at β¬9.99 offers superior convenience, safety, and polish.
+For most developers who want the fastest workflow, Locahl at €9.99 offers superior convenience and safety.
 The automatic DNS flush alone saves time and prevents confusion, while automatic backups provide peace of mind when experimenting with your hosts file.

 Ready to simplify your workflow?